automl/SMAC3/docs/pages/getting_started/package_overview.rst

     - Successive Halving
     - Hyperband

-Please see the following figure for a more detailed overview:
+Please see the following figure for a more detailed overview.

 .. figure:: ../../images/components.png